estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 - You may comment these lines if you dont want to produce a single file `0mv_file.txt` that contains commands to
 - Create directories (all in doublequotes) based on the recognized tiktok username
 - Dont worry - no illegal - characters but WARNING  - "." - is legal".
 It may treated as hidden folders if it is the 1st char.
-- and then transfer all downloaded tiktok files under their respecting username.
+- and then transfer all downloaded tiktok files under their respecting `username_folder`.
 - This is done by producing lines like:

 - ` mkdir "pth/username_folder"; (next line) mv "pth/downloaded_video_tiktok pth/username_folder/"; `